BraedenWorcester/python-ls-replacement/README.md

     testFile4.gfx  testFile5.pdf  testFile6.png
     testFile7.c    testFile8.py

+# Requirements:

+This script requires the numpy library installed: https://numpy.org/install/

-This script was written for Python 3.10.4, and may possibly not function with older versions.
+This script was written for Python 3.10.4, and may possibly not function with earlier versions.